Our Permanent Collection

 The Collection also includes the Dr. Rene Spitz Collection of Miniature Paintings.

-Indigenous American Art and Artifacts
+Indigenous American Art & Artifacts

-The Museum’s collection of Indigenous American Art and Artifacts includes prehistoric, historic, and contemporary objects from across North America.
+The Museum’s collection of Indigenous American Art & Artifacts includes prehistoric, historic, and contemporary objects from across North America.
 The Museum subscribes to UNESCO's principles related to cultural property and will not purchase or accept gifts that may have been removed illegally from their countries of origin.
 The Museum adheres to all federal guidelines and the mandates of the Native American Grave Protection and Repatriation Act (NAGPRA).

 Natural History